 Surrounding land use includes mostly desert (undeveloped) land with some cultivation (approximately one-sixth of the total surrounding land use).
 Vegetation is sparse and includes creosote and salt bushes.
 There are no residents living in the immediate vicinity of the Site, although there were several landfill employees who worked in the non-hazardous portion of the landfill until it was closed in 1997.
 Future residential land use of the landfill property is considered unlikely.
 There is some increase of residential development near the Site in recent years.

 Maricopa County began operating Hassayampa as a municipal landfill beginning in 1961.
-During the period of April 20, 1979 to October 28, 1980, hazardous wastes were disposed in unlined pits in a 10 acre area in the northeast section of the landfill.
+During the period of April 20, 1979 to October 28, 1980, hazardous wastes were disposed in unlined disposal pits in a 10 acre area in the northeast section of the landfill.
 This disposal occurred under a manifest program operated by the Arizona Department of Health Services (ADHS) in response to an “extreme emergency” that resulted from an ADHS ban on the disposal of industrial waste at City of Phoenix landfills.
 When landfills along the Salt River were closed to industrial waste disposal due to flooding, industrial waste was transported and disposed of at the Hassayampa Landfill site.
-ADHS used a manifest system to screen and track industrial waste deliveries to the landfill during this period.
 Under this program, a wide range of hazardous wastes were approved by ADHS for disposal at the Hassayampa Landfill, including up to 3.28 million gallons of liquid wastes and 4,150 tons of solid wastes.
 Manifests were used to document the volume and type of wastes and the names of the generators and transporters.
 The landfill pits were subsequently covered with native soil and restored to grade at the end of the eighteen month period.
-Disposal to the municipal landfill ceased in June, 1997.
+Disposal of wastes at the municipal portion of the Hassayampa Landfill ceased in June, 1997.

 Contaminants and Risks